nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/nrf700x.rst

 ***************

 The nRF Wi-Fi driver follows an OS agnostic design, and the driver implementation is split into OS agnostic and OS (Zephyr) specific code.
-The OS agnostic code is located in the :file:`drivers/wifi/nrf700x/osal/` folder and the OS specific code is located in the :file:`drivers/wifi/nrf700x/zephyr/` folder.
+The OS agnostic code is located in the :file:`sdk-nrfxlib/nrf_wifi/` folder and the Zephyr OS port is located in the :file:`drivers/wifi/nrf700x/` folder.

 The driver supports two modes of operation: